When customers buy your competitor’s product… and then buy yours

 Figure 1: Can you believe this was the website for a product that costs $700?
 These were the days when website design truly didn’t matter.

 It was surprising because they had bought and were also using HP OpenView.
-So what were they doing with What’s Up Gold?
-What’s Up Gold was a small bootstrap company with shrink-wrapped software.
+So why also buy What’s Up Gold?
+What’s Up Gold was a small bootstrapped company with shrink-wrapped software.
 How did they successfully sell a product when HP OpenView is sitting right there, at a cost of a million dollars?

 Figure 2: It’s easy to forget how ugly the Internet used to be.
 HP was worth billions of dollars yet decided on this design.